top of page

 As always, I have designed this walk to be interesting and fun, with engaging discussion about various sites of historical importance and natural beauty as we pass them.
 Some of the places of interest featured in this walk include Spitler's Edge and Redmonds' Edge (with a view across Anglezarke Moor and Round Loaf burial site), Great Hill, Hollinshead Hall and Well House, Tockholes Woods, Darwen Tower and Longworth Moor.

-The overall distance is 23 kilometres, or around 14 miles, and is expected to take seven to seven and a half hours at a moderate pace and allowing time for refreshment stops.
+The overall distance is 23 kilometres, or around 14 miles, and is expected to take 7 to 8 hours at a moderate pace and allowing time for refreshment stops.
 Good mobility and a reasonable level of hill fitness is required to take part in this walk.
 There are rough moorland areas and some steeper sections.
 If you are for any reason unsure of your ability, please email me via moorstomountains@gmail.com and we can discuss this further before making a booking.

 1 POINT 5 MODERATE.png